wp-plugins/lightbox-plus/readme.txt

 === Lightbox Plus ===
 Contributors: dzappone
 Donate link: http://www.23systems.net/donate/
-Tags: lightbox, images, photo, image, ajax, picture, gallery, automatic, colorbox, overlay Requires at least: 2.6
+Tags: lightbox, images, photo, image, ajax, picture, gallery, automatic, colorbox, overlay, wp gallery, lightview Requires at least: 2.6
 Tested up to: 2.8.4
-Stable tag: 1.5.5
+Stable tag: 1.6

 Lightbox Plus permits users to view larger versions of images from the current page and display simple slide shows, all in an overlay.

 == Description ==

-Lightbox Plus implements ColorBox as a lightbox image overlay tool for WordPress.  <a href="http://colorpowered.com/colorbox/">ColorBox</a> was created by Jack Moore of Color Powered and is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>.
+Lightbox Plus implements ColorBox as a lightbox image overlay tool for WordPress.  <a href="http://colorpowered.com/colorbox/">ColorBox</a> was created by Jack Moore and is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>.
 Lightbox Plus permits users to view larger versions of images without having to leave the current page, and is also able to display simple slide shows.
 The use of the dark or light background, which dims the page over which the image has been overlaid, also serves to highlight the image being viewed.
 Lightbox Plus captures the image title for display in the overlay.
+Lightbox Plus is able to lightbox images displayed using WordPress build in gallery.

 Lightbox Plus uses WordPress's built in jQuery library.

 Read the FAQ first if you are having problems.

-Lightbox Plus <strong><em>DOES NOT</em></strong> work with WordPress' built in gallery feature.
+= Lightbox Plus <em>NOW</em> works with WordPress' built in gallery feature. =

-= IMPORTANT 1.5 UPGRADE INFORMATION =
+= IMPORTANT 1.5+ UPGRADE INFORMATION =
 See the change log for information regarding this upgrading to version 1.5 of Lightbox Plus.
 There are significant differences from previous versions.

 = Usage =